theSimpleCloud/prefixes-plugin/README.md

-# SimpleCloud PrefixesApi
+# SimpleCloud Prefixes Plugin

-Plugin/Extension that manages Prefixes and Suffixes in Tab, and formats the Chat to your liking.
+Prefixes is a plugin/extension that manages prefixes and suffixes in tab, and formats the chat to your liking.
 [API methods](#api-usage) for doing this are also provided.
 You can [implement it on your own](#own-implementation), or use the default implementation for [LuckPerms](https://github.com/LuckPerms/LuckPerms).